CiwPython/Ciw/docs/Guides/set_distributions.rst

 How to Set Arrival & Service Distributions
 ==========================================

 Ciw offeres a variety of inter-arrival and service time distributions.
+A full list can be found :ref:`here <refs-dists>`.
 They are defined in the parameters dictionary with the :code:`'Arrival_distributions'` and :code:`'Service_distributions'` keys.

 + :code:`'Arrival_distributions'`: This is the distribution that inter-arrival times are drawn from.
 That is the time between two consecutive arrivals.
 It is particular to specific nodes and customer classes.
 + :code:`'Service_distributions'`: This is the distribution that service times are drawn from.
 That is the amount of time a customer spends with a server (independent of how many servers there are).
 It is particular for to specific node and customer classes.